Pierce–Hichborn House

-The Pierce–Hichborn House (circa 1711) is an early Georgian house located at 29 North Square, Boston, Massachusetts.
-It is immediately adjacent to the Paul Revere House and is now operated as a nonprofit museum by the Paul Revere Memorial Association.
-An admission fee is charged.
+The Pierce–Hichborn House is an early Georgian house located at 29 North Square in Boston, Massachusetts, United States.
+Built c.
+1711, it is adjacent to the Paul Revere House and is operated as a nonprofit museum by the Paul Revere Memorial Association.
+The house is a National Historic Landmark and is listed on the National Register of Historic Places.